liuxu623/consul-template/README.md

   perms = 0600

   # This option backs up the previously rendered template at the destination
   # path before writing a new one.
-It keeps exactly one backup.
-This option is
+If backup < 0, it means disable save backup
+  # files; If backup = 0, it means keep all backup files; If backup > 0, it
+  # means keep `the number of backup` files.
+This option is useful for preventing
-  # useful for preventing accidental changes to the data without having a
+  # accidental changes to the data without having a rollback strategy.
-  # rollback strategy.
-  backup = true
+  backup = -1

   # These are the delimiters to use in the template.
 The default is "{{" and
   # "}}", but for some templates, it may be easier to use a different delimiter